clay-curry/clay-curry/README.md

 Aloha, colleagues and open source neighbors!

-My name is Clay, and I've got a *guily* pleasure for tooling, refactoring, and good abstractions 😏
+My name is Clay, and I've got a *guily* pleasure for tooling, refactoring, and throwing away bad abstractions 😏

 ## About Me